aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 # /aids/ Theme Event Fridays

--> Sorted in **descending** order of recency, this is a log of all of the theme Friday submissions, starting from mid May 2021.
-There was [a previous one](https://guide.aidg.club/Resources-And-Guides/aidg%20general/aidg-Fridays.html), but it seems to be kill, so I've created this one as a fresh start.<-
+Sorted in **descending** order of recency, this is a log of all of the theme Friday submissions, starting from mid May 2021.
+There was [a previous one](https://guide.aidg.club/Resources-And-Guides/aidg%20general/aidg-Fridays.html), but it seems to be kill, so I've created this one as a fresh start.

 ## Rules